Apple MacBook Pro 2021: 14-inch & 16-inch Mini LED displays, M1X chip, and everything else we expect

 MacBook Pro 2021: Expected release date

 Meanwhile, two other reports offer more contradicting information.
-YouTuber Jon Prosser recently suggested that Apple could announce the new MacBook Pro at the WWDC 2021 conference along with the M1X-powered Mac Mini.
-In contrast, Taiwanese news website Digitimes revealed (via Tom’s Guide) that the production of the upcoming MacBook Pro models may have been delayed until late 2021 or early 2022 due to the “sudden surge” of COVID-19 in Taiwan, besides the strapped supply of mini LED displays.
+YouTuber Jon Prosser recently suggested Apple could announce the new MacBook Pro at the WWDC 2021 conference along with the M1X-powered Mac Mini.
+However, that didn’t happen.
+In contrast, Taiwanese news website Digitimes revealed (via Tom’s Guide) that the production of the upcoming MacBook Pro models may have been delayed until late 2021 or early 2022 due to the “sudden surge” of COVID-19 in Taiwan, besides the strapped supply of mini-LED displays.

-We expect to hear more about the MacBook Pro 2021 in the coming days.
+We expect to hear more in the coming days.
 This article is constantly updated with the most recent information, so come back to learn more about the MacBook Pro 2021.